-Many tribe members have modern homes, on reservation land, outside the walled village always returning to the village social and cultural celebrations.
+Many tribe members have modern homes, on reservation land, outside the walled village, always returning to the village for social and cultural celebrations.

 Our visit to Taos Pueblo was a fascinating encounter with people who live very much as their ancestors have for hundreds of years.